AnnFeng233/data-sci-handbook/Fortran/README.md

 ## Version

 Different version of gfortran might get different numerical result running the same code.
 Be careful.
+Check the version by `gfortran --version`